govflow/govflow/docs/two-way-email.md

 User interfaces that allow Staff Users to send messages from within a Gov Flow dashboard should consider the following points:

+- Before the introduction of the two-way feature, adding a comment to a Service Request did not trigger a notification.
+This behaviour remains the same - the default action (not passing any of the `broadcastTo*` attributes when creating a new comment) does not send a notification for a new comment, and we could consider that implies there is a comment type that is "internal".
 - The backend always ensure that communication around a service request is only allowed for staff users and the original submitter of a request, and where the emails of those potential receipts are valid for sending emails [ref.](https://github.com/govflow/govflow/blob/main/src/core/communications/helpers.ts#L106), [ref.](https://github.com/govflow/govflow/blob/main/src/core/communications/repositories.ts#L90), [ref.](https://github.com/govflow/govflow/blob/main/src/core/service-requests/routes.ts#L72).
 - Before allowing a Staff User to "send an email" via a UI, call the "email status" endpoint for any potential recipients `/communications/status/email/:email` (ref.)[https://github.com/govflow/govflow/blob/main/src/core/communications/routes.ts#L51] to verify that the email address can be delivered to (see [Email Delivery Management](email-deliver-management.md) for further details).
   - If the email address cannot be delivered, alert the user.
 A payload for sending an email to an undeliverable address will still be accepted by the Gov Flow server, but, it will ultimately throw an error outside of the request/response cycle and not be delivered [ref.](https://github.com/govflow/govflow/blob/main/src/core/communications/helpers.ts#L106).